BenJJWalker/GC-MS_Compound_Identities/README.md

 This repository contains the R code scripts required to allocate and then subset compound identities from GC-MS text files which were converted to `.csv`, in the paper:

-**Walker, B.J.J., Letnic, M., Bucknall, M.P., Watson, L., & Jordan, N.R.,** Dingo scents code for age, and wild dingoes respond  to the difference.
+**Walker, B.J.J., Letnic, M., Bucknall, M.P., Watson, L., & Jordan, N.R.,** Act your age: Dingo scents code for age and wild dingoes can decipher that signal.

 This code can be adapted to any text file that contains data from gas chromatography-mass spectrometry outputs.
-It compares both the weighted and reverse scores of an identity, and selects those identities with **both scores above 80**; since [Robley et al. (2015)](https://www.researchgate.net/profile/Alan_Robley/publication/290195212_Dingo_Semiochemicals_Towards_a_non-lethal_control_tool_for_the_management_of_dingoes_and_wild_dogs_in_Australia/links/569579c608aeab58a9a4ec2f/Dingo-Semiochemicals-Towards-a-non-lethal-control-tool-for-the-management-of-dingoes-and-wild-dogs-in-Australia.pdf) considered compounds matched <80 as unknowns, whilst those >90 were excellent.
+It compares both the weighted and reverse scores of an identity, and selects those identities with **both scores above 80**; since [Robley et al. (2015)](https://www.researchgate.net/profile/Alan_Robley/publication/290195212_Dingo_Semiochemicals_Towards_a_non-lethal_control_tool_for_the_management_of_dingoes_and_wild_dogs_in_Australia/links/569579c608aeab58a9a4ec2f/Dingo-Semiochemicals-Towards-a-non-lethal-control-tool-for-the-management-of-dingoes-and-wild-dogs-in-Australia.pdf) considered compounds matched <80 as unknowns, whilst those >90 were excellent and likely indicative of a correct structural identification.
+These scripts produce a full list of chemicals collected by the GC-MS fibre from each sample analysed.
 Our unsupervised process drastically reduces compound identification time from multiple months to around *30 seconds per sample*.

 Our code has been adapted from: